Skip to content

 • After a couple of years of experience and learning, we began training professionals in equine assisted therapies around the world in the Riding Beyond model.

-See Dr. Robin Miller’s video about Riding Beyond on our home page.
+See Dr. Robin Miller’s award-winning video about Riding Beyond on our home page.

 People and Horses